dictation-toolbox/Caster/docs/readthedocs/meta/Caster_FAQ.md

       - Commands that are created by the end-user are more likely to be remembered

       You can customize commands by copying starter rules, utilizing simplified transformers, creating your own from scratch.
 See the read the `Caster Rules` in the documentation.

 6. **Does Caster support multiple languages?**

       Currently the starter rules are structured on the English language.
 However you can customize them to your to a language of your preference.
 In order to make Caster starter rules Multilingual the project needs a proper [grammar API](https://github.com/dictation-toolbox/Caster/issues/533#issuecomment-589829408).

+7. **Does Dragonfly come with its own commands?**

+      Dragonfly does not come with built-in commands and end-user would have to to create their own commands.

+8. **What's the difference between Caster and Dragonfly?**

+      Casters built on top of dragonfly.
+Caster adds some significant features that Dragonfly does not have.

+      - Caster reloads rules on save automatically

+      - Caster has continuous command recognition (CCR) MergeRules

+      - NodeRule which allows packing specs into nodes in a tree, and only activating part of the tree at a given time, it's possible to include thousands of specs in a single grammar.

+      - RegisteredAction and ContextSeeker which can change command behavior based on previous recognized commands or change what future commands are available.

+      Outside of that Caster really only differs from dragonfly framework on how grammars are loaded and context creation.
+Otherwise it simply adds functionality.
+99% of what you can do a Dragonfly can be done in Caster as well.